 So if you’re looking to keep your immune health high, look for recipes that incorporate these fruits!

 What popular holiday vegetables can give you the best sources of fiber?
-Start with brussel sprouts!
-You may not like them all that much, but did you know that roasted brussels sprouts can provide you with up to 3.5 grams of fiber per cup?
-They’re also rich in Vitamin K, a vitamin that helps maintain a healthy heart and can reduce the risk of suffering from heart attacks and strokes.
-Roasted carrots can also provide you with the fiber your gut microbiome needs.
-Carrots are also great sources of Vitamin B6, which can help you maintain steady energy levels and a steady metabolism.
+Start with Brussel sprouts!
+Did you know that roasted brussels sprouts can provide you with up to 3.5 grams of fiber per cup?
+They’re also rich in Vitamin K, which helps maintain a healthy heart and can reduce the risk of suffering from heart attacks and strokes.
+Roasted carrots can also provide you with the fiber your gut microbiome needs and are great sources of Vitamin B6, which can help you maintain energy levels and a steady metabolism.

 Nuts and nutty flavors dominate the holiday menus and we’re all for it!
 Nuts are a great source of a variety of essential nutrients.
 Pecans, walnuts, pistachios, almonds, you name it, every type of nut can provide you with close to a dozen different types of vitamins and minerals.
 Some of these nutrients include Vitamin E, magnesium, copper, zinc, manganese, and magnesium, just to name a few.

-But the health benefits don’t just stop at the volume of vitamins and minerals that nuts offer!
-Nuts can help maintain your immune system through a multitude of antioxidants!
+But the health benefits don’t just stop at the volume of vitamins and minerals that nuts offer.
+Nuts can also help maintain your immune system through a multitude of antioxidants.
 Some studies have shown that walnuts have a higher capacity to fight free radicals and oxidative stress than fish.
 Nuts can also help lower LDL cholesterol, which can help lower the risk of developing diabetes and certain heart conditions.
-It doesn’t stop there!
 Nuts also have some great anti-inflammatory properties.
 They can help reduce inflammation in organ tissues, muscles, and potentially even joints!